Summer Psychology in Croatia

 Housing

-Students will be placed in shared apartments with other RIT Rochester students.
-Apartments are equipped with wifi and are usually within 30 minutes of campus.
-Please note that it is possible that students in this program may be placed in mixed-gender apartment-style housing in which bedrooms are separated by gender, but the apartment itself has students of the opposite gender.
+Students will be placed in shared apartments with other RIT students.
+Apartments are equipped with Wi-Fi and are usually within a 30-minute walk (or public transportation ride) to campus.
+During the study tour, students will stay in shared hotel rooms.
+Please note that students in this program may be placed in mixed-gender apartment-style housing, where bedrooms are separated by gender, but the apartment itself accommodates students of both genders.

 To Apply